Mikulovská wine: Grape varieties and wine styles

 (Modrý Portugal, 92 ha) has decreased rapidly, while Cabernet Sauvignon (89 ha) has increased.

 Wine classification

 The Czech Wine Classification System, set in the Viticulture Act of 2004, is based on the sugar content of the grapes at harvest.
 Sugar content is measured using the Normalizovaný moštomer (°NM) scale, a measure of how many kilograms of sugar are in 100 litres of must.
 1 °NM indicates 1 kg of sugar in 100 L of must.

-Wine villages and vineyards
+Wine municipalities and vineyards

-Thirty wine villages, along with 182 registered cadastral vineyard tracts, are situated within Mikulovská and are defined under the Czech Viticulture Act.
-By law, single-vineyard wines must have the name of the vineyard (Czech: trať), as well as the wine village (vinarská obec) and viticultural area (vinarská podoblast), on the bottle label.
+Thirty wine municipalities, along with 182 registered cadastral vineyard tracts, are situated within Mikulovská and are defined under the Czech Viticulture Act.
+By law, single-vineyard wines must have the name of the vineyard (Czech: trať), as well as the wine municipality (vinařská obec) and viticultural area (vinařská podoblast), on the bottle label.